songlh/performance-bugs/README.md

+#re-implemented-perf-bugs
-#Re-implemented performance bugs used in LDoctor paper.
+Re-implemented performance bugs used in LDoctor paper.